ember-cli/ember-cli.github.io/_posts/2013-04-12-ember-data.md

 export default DS.RESTAdapter.extend({});
 {% endhighlight %}

-And it's serializer can be placed in `/app/serializers/type.js`:
+And its serializer can be placed in `/app/serializers/type.js`:

 {% highlight javascript %}
 // serializers/post.js